brunopallas/brunopallas/README.md

 - 👋 Hi, I’m @brunopallas
 - 👀 I’m interested in coding and software development
-- 🌱 I’m currently studying to be a computer engenieer
+- 🌱 I’m currently studying to be a Software Engenieer
 - 💞️ I’m looking to collaborate on any kind of ambicious project
 - 📫 How to reach me brunopallasnin@gmail.com